Fed's Tarullo warns against 'backsliding' on bank regulations

 Some financial rules may be due a review, he said, "but in considering these and other changes, we will not weaken the essential elements of the existing regime that guard against another financial crisis."

-For the past seven years, Tarullo has played a key role in toughening banking regulations as the most senior rule-writing official at the U.S. central bank.

-President-elect Donald Trump has said his administration will grow the economy by rolling back many such rules, including elements of the 2010 Dodd-Frank Wall Street reform law.
-Earlier this week, Trump's pick to lead the U.S. Treasury, Steven Mnuchin, told CNBC that the legislation was too complicated and cut back on lending.

-Tarullo said Friday's meeting in Washington offered "a good moment to caution against backsliding on the considerable progress that has been made."
+Tarullo said the meeting in Washington offered "a good moment to caution against backsliding on the considerable progress that has been made."
+(Reporting by Patrick Rucker; Editing by Paul Simao)

-In the same speech, Tarullo said the Fed would soon outline how the nation's largest banks will be required to hold more debt-to-equity investments as a cushion against a future crisis.

-The rule, which would govern a bank's 'total loss-absorbing capacity,' will come "in the very near term," he said.
+* Fidelity National Financial - unit of co entered into amendment of consent order and consent order for civil money penalty assessment

+SAN FRANCISCO, Jan 26 Apple Inc's new legal assault on Qualcomm in the United States and China reflects its conclusion that regulators are unlikely to put an end to what it considers the chip maker's unfair business practices, analysts said.